-The huge increase in oil and natural gas production in the United States in recent years has fueled what could be an “energy boom” with the potential of reinvigorating the American economy.
+The huge increase in oil and gas production in the United States in the last few years has fueled what could be an “energy boom” with the potential of reinvigorating the American economy.

 Net petroleum imports, moreover, “have fallen from 60 percent of total consumption in 2005 to 42 percent today.”

 This is partly because of new discoveries and the reclamation of “tight oil” using hydraulic fracturing technology that shoots pressurized liquids into compact, underground rock formations — the same technology driving the natural gas boom.

 The Government Accountability Office reported in May that up to three trillion barrels of oil are recoverable from shale between the states of Colorado, Wyoming and Utah — the equivalent of the entire world’s proven oil reserves!

 Within less than a decade, the United States could surpass Russia and Saudi Arabia as the world’s largest oil producer.

 But increased American production raises the supply and will therefore logically depress the price worldwide.

-Unlike is the case in most petroleum exporting countries, American oil and gas production, once approved, is not particularly susceptible to political interference, the Obama Administration’s moratorium on deepwater drilling in the Gulf of Mexico two years ago notwithstanding.
-Increased certainty of supply should also drive down the price at the pump.
+Unlike is the case in most petroleum-exporting countries, American oil and gas production, once approved, is not particularly susceptible to political interference, the Obama Administration’s moratorium on deepwater drilling in the Gulf of Mexico two years ago notwithstanding.
+Increased certainty of supply should further drive down the price at the pump.

 Arab nations, Iran and Venezuela could decrease production to keep prices higher.
-Which is true.
 But the very fact that prices are high is what makes fracking and deepwater drilling profitable.
 American oil companies cannot afford too low a price either.

 Yetiv further raises the possibility that “a supply disruption or development anywhere in the world affects oil prices for all consumers.”

 What he denounces as “speculation” is actually a form of insurance that stabilizes global oil prices.
 As the libertarian Cato Institute’s Indur Goklany explains, “Blaming speculators for high oil prices is like blaming a death on headaches rather than the underlying brain tumor.”

 Speculation is a symptom, not the disease.
 It’s the tight supply-demand equation that creates opportunities for speculators to profit although it’s less clear whether that necessarily increases prices.